I am a JEE aspirant and getting low scores in tests, what should I do?

 Take a look at each test and assess if there’s anything you can do to improve your score.
 The purpose of the periodic tests in coaching is to make you realize your mistakes and not to repeat them in the upcoming tests.

 Did you miss a crucial step that you forgot to remember?
-Could you solve any question for better result?
+Could you solve any question for a better result?
 If you correct those mistakes, would you get the solution?
-Every step counts so figure out what you can do to maximize your score in next test.
+Every step counts so figure out what you can do to maximize your score in the next test.
 It might be easier than you think.

 Find your mistakes (they can be silly ones) and keep a note of them.
-Next time when appear for a test, don’t repeat the same mistakes.
+Next time when you appear for a test, don’t repeat the same mistakes.

 Teachers love students who are proactive and ask questions.
 Talk to them about the things you didn’t understand while solving the test.
 They will tell you whether you need to work on your concepts, the theory part, or need more practice to solve specific types of problems.

-Have a voice in the classroom (or after the class when the teacher open the session for questions).
+Have a voice in the classroom (or after the class when the teacher opens the session for questions).
 It never hurts to ask your doubts!

 Don’t think about the final paper (JEE or NEET exam), focus on doing better in the next test.
-It’s a gradual process to improvement till the final day of the exam.
+It’s a gradual process of improvement till the final day of the exam.
 Make sure you are clear on what you need to do to really ace these upcoming tests to raise the score as much as possible.

 Siddharth Chandan from IIT Guwahati say this,

-“All you need is time management and pattern of solving questions, for maximum score.
+“All you need is time management and a pattern of solving questions, for maximum score.
 These management of time and pattern can be only achieved by serious dedicated practice and questions solving.”